MarkoSterk/PyJolt/README.md

 This will add a file sink which will write a "file.log" file until it reaches the 5 MB threshold size.
 When this size is reached, the file is renamed "file.log.<TIME_STAMP>" and a new "file.log" is started.
 The setup will rotate 5 files.

 If you wish to implement log filtering or more complex formating you can simply override the default methods of the LoggerBase class:

+**WARNING**
+When using ENQUEUE=True, you MUST use server lifespan events to trigger appropriate removal of added sinks at application shutdown.
+Otherwise, a warning (resource tracker) for leaked semaphore objects will be triggered.

 ```
 class FileLogger(LoggerBase):